 Why is fiber essential for health?

-High fiber intake has been linked to significantly lower risk of developing coronary heart disease, stroke, hypertension, diabetes, obesity, and certain gastrointestinal diseases.
-Also, high fiber intake may lower elevated blood pressure and serum cholesterol levels, improve insulin sensitivity and enhance immune function!
+High fiber intake has been linked to significantly lower risk of developing coronary heart disease, stroke, hypertension, diabetes, obesity, certain gastrointestinal diseases, high blood pressure and high serum cholesterol levels.